TUMLWE/PAL/docs/source/user_guide.rst

 In this first example, we are going to create a simple framework to read data from a met-mast ITFC app, calculate moving averages and some additional inflow quantities, which are written back to the ITFC.

 The first step is to open the framework by double-clicking on the main file "mail.mlapp".
 This opens the main GUI.
-There will be two options for us to choose: load an existing file or create a new one. we click on "new".
+There will be two options for us to choose: load an existing file or create a new one.
+We click on "new".
 A window will appear where we can specify the folder for our new project.
 We open the "Examples" folder and click OK.

 Then, we need to specify the new project name.
 We'll call it "met_mast_reader" and click OK (:numref:`mmr_new`).
-This will create a set of subfolders, as explained in :ref:`Project Definition<user_guide_project_definition>`
+This will create a set of subfolders, as explained in :ref:`Project Definition<user_guide_project_definition>`.

 .. figure:: images/mmr_new.png
    :width: 1000